 Two things, however, can be stated with confidence.
 First, it takes a lot of energy to maintain a monoglot system on such a scale, with enormous resources poured into language training and translation in non-Anglophone countries.
 And, second, if the Anglophone nations were to vanish tomorrow, English would still be a significant language of science, simply because of the vast inertia of what already exists.
 The anchoring effect whereby scientists build on past knowledge supports both yesterday’s polyglot and today’s monoglot regimes.

 Just ask your nearest scientist.
-She’ll understand you.Make a donation
+She’ll understand you.Support Aeon: make a one-off donation